-1. An Independent home school, which is registered with Home School coordinators in each county. http://tennessee.gov/education/topic/home-schooling-in-tn This site has the link to the list of Home School Coordinators in each county, plus the Intent to Homeschool Letter, attendance record, and vaccination record, which must all be submitted to the local school system.
+1. An Independent home school, which is registered with Home School coordinators in each county.
+See the above website for the link to the list of Home School Coordinators in each county, plus the Intent to Homeschool Letter, attendance record, and vaccination record, which must all be submitted to the local school system.

 2. An Umbrella program – everything from The Farm School to Jesus Only Academy!
 Membership fees apply.
 See the "Print Outs for the In Service" box for this list of approved Home Schools in your area.

 3. An Online School, which must be accredited.
 These usually charge tuition.
 The list of approved Category III On-line Schools is at the end of the TN Approved Home Schools list found in the "Print Outs for the In Service" box.